Hi there.

 - File a PR to Lucebox to bump the

-startup_synctimeout (the 10s hardcode is too short on sm_120) - File a PR to HAMi-core to fix the “0m = no limit” semantics on memory_limit (separate from PR #188)
+startup_synctimeout (the 10s hardcode is too short on sm_120) - File a PR to HAMi-core to fix the “0m = no limit” semantics (separate from my PR #188)

 - Test PFlash (10× prefill speedup) in combo with DFlash decode